|

 Note: This feature is available only for Smart Sensors.

-To set offset values, do the steps below:
+To set offset values, do the steps below or view the steps in the Limits setting video:

 Select the SmartSensor asset from the list.
 The Asset details page appears.